--Serve our Roanoke neighbors through gospel-centered ministries of mercy and empowerment in order to alleviate the effects of poverty

 --Evangelize and disciple our neighbors through the faithful teaching of the Word while guiding them into local gospel-centered churches.

 --Engage and partner with local Christian churches in order to facilitate opportunities for them to be faithful to the Great Commission (Matthew 28:18-20) and the Great Commandment (Matthew 22:36-40)

-For 20 years, Aaron has been committed to working in ministry.
+For over 20 years, Aaron has been committed to working in ministry.
 After graduating from Carson-Newman College, Aaron got his start in Texas, working at Mission Waco in the inner city.
 While there, he served as Adult Literacy Coordinator, homeless shelter monitor, and drug rehabilitation house monitor.

 In 2004, Aaron and Faith were married and began an intentional journey towards a missional lifestyle together.
 They spent five years in Central Asia with a Christian community development project working directly with marginalized farmers.
 In 2011, they returned to the United States and Aaron began working for Family Promise of Greater Roanoke, where he piloted the role of Housing Stability Manager.
 For nearly 8 years he helped hundreds of homeless families to overcome barriers that were keeping them from securing permanent housing.

 The Dowdys are members of Grace Church in Roanoke.
 They have 5 children, who are ever-present helpers around Friendship House.
 In his free time Aaron likes to hike, read, and coach the Dowdy kids’ soccer teams.

 Faith graduated from Baylor University in 2006 with a bachelor’s degree in International Studies.
 She worked for Mission Waco until the Dowdys moved overseas.
 Upon their return to the States, Faith began working as the Site Coordinator for Friendship House.